• Recipes

 Salt and Fresh cracked black pepper

-Tips for success: Be sure to do this inside of the pot and not above it.
-As they burst open they can make quite a mess.
+Tips for success: Be sure to do this inside the pot and not above it.
+As they burst open, they can make quite a mess.
 Alternatively, you could use a potato masher, but that is just one more utensil to clean.

 Once it has simmered, add the freshly torn basil leaves and puree everything together.